 Supporting success by facilitating capability, operating and investment partnerships.

 MYAC has previously received funding through the ILSC to support a range of initiatives and projects.
-The MECTIP is aligned with the objectives of the ILSC and the Our Country.
-Our Future funding program and therefore there may be opportunities to seek additional funding support through this program in the future.
+The MECTIP is aligned with the objectives of the ILSC and the ‘Our Country.
+Our Future’ funding program and therefore there may be opportunities to seek additional funding support through this program in the future.

 Voyages Indigenous Tourism Australia

 Voyages Indigenous Tourism Australia Pty Ltd (Voyages) is a subsidiary of the ILSC and manages some of Australia’s most iconic tourist destinations (on behalf of the ILSC) including Mossman Gorge Centre in north Queensland and Ayers Rock Resort at Uluru in the Northern Territory.
-Through its world renown tourism operations, Voyages can build and support its Indigenous staff through first-class training, employment and economic development.
+Through its world renowned tourism operations, Voyages can build and support its Indigenous staff through first-class training, employment and economic development.

 To the extent that MYAC maintains an appetite to bring on an additional operational partner, Voyages may be an attractive option given the experience with managing similar projects, and due to the support of the various funding programs offered by the ILSC.